Kieran O'Reilly (performer)

 Kieran Mark O'Reilly (born 3 September 1979) is an Irish actor, musician and producer.
 He is also the songwriter and lead vocalist of the Irish alternative rock band, Hail The Ghost and his solo project, Kopium.
-He is best known for his controversial role as Detective Garda Ciarán Madden in RTÉ's hit crime drama, Love/Hate, and his role as 'White Hair' in the Emmy Award-winning television show, Vikings.
+He is known for his role as Detective Garda Ciarán Madden in RTÉ's crime drama Love/Hate and his role as 'White Hair' in the historical drama Vikings.

 Early life and career

 O'Reilly was born Kieran Mark O'Reilly and is a twin.
-He grew up in Dublin, Ireland, and was educated at St. Kilians National School in Tallaght and Synge Street CBS in Dublin's City Centre.
+He grew up in Dublin and was educated at St. Kilians National School in Tallaght and Synge Street CBS in Dublin's City Centre.
 On leaving school, he worked as a clerk in the Special Detective Unit in Dublin and in 2000, he enrolled in the Garda Síochána (Ireland's National Police Force).
 He was stationed at Pearse Street Garda Station in the city centre where he worked in uniform and then in the District Drug Unit.
 He was then transferred to the National Drug Unit based in Dublin Castle, where he sometimes worked undercover.

 Law enforcement

-Kieran O'Reilly is reported to have worked on more than 500 police investigations and was the lead investigating detective in the D.P.P. - vs - Sunny Idah case.
+O'Reilly was reported to have worked on more than 500 police investigations and was the lead investigating detective in the D.P.P. vs Sunny Idah case.
 Idah was convicted of conspiracy to import controlled drugs into Ireland from Brazil and was sentenced to 13 years in prison.
-O'Reilly also infiltrated 'Gangland Limerick' whilst living as a heroin addict, in one of the most high profile long-term undercover drugs operations in An Garda Siochana's history.
-He was also involved in the seizure of €29 million worth of cocaine which resulted in lengthy prison sentences for both Gareth Hopkins and Abraham Shodiya.
+O'Reilly also infiltrated 'Gangland Limerick' whilst living as a heroin addict, in one of the most high-profile long-term undercover drugs operations in An Garda Siochana's history.
+He was also involved in the seizure of €29 million worth of cocaine which resulted in lengthy prison sentences for Gareth Hopkins and Abraham Shodiya.